oblio360/hearthstone-blog/_drafts/welcome-to-hearthstone-you-suck.md

 Depending on your personality, this case be either a scary moment or a fun one.

-If onthis is a scary moment, I recommend that you skip to the [deck selection](#deck-selection) part.
+If this is a scary moment, I recommend that you skip to the [deck selection](#deck-selection) part.

 If on the other hand this is a fun moment, go ahead!
 Start adding cards and play.
 Just remember that the initial plan you had for the deck might not work out so don't feel bad if you lose to people playing decks which have been